Skip to Main Content

 Memorial Service

 A service honouring the alumni and members of the Rhodes Community whose deaths were recorded between 2013 and 2023.
-This service will take place with a humanist celebrant at Harris Manchester College Chapel.
-Whilst The Rhodes Trust have opted for a humanist ceremony, we would like to encourage all our attendees to practice their own beliefs in any way they wish.
+This non-denominational service will take place at Harris Manchester College Chapel, and we encourage attendees to practise their beliefs in any way they wish.

 Suitability: all ages; session registration required; available online